SteTR/Emost-Bot/README.md

 * Google's Speech to Text API key
 * Discord Bot Token
 * ffmpeg
+* Mac or Linux (don't know if Windows works as I don't have a Windows device)

 1. To run the bot: clone the repository